Portrait of Monsieur Bertin: Description

 Ingres seems to have adapted elements of the approach and technique of Hans Holbein's 1527 Portrait of William Warham, now in the Louvre.
 Neither artist placed much emphasis on colour, preferring dark or cool tones.
-The Warham portrait seems to have informed the indicators of Bertin's aging and the emphasis on his fingers.
+The Warham portrait seems to have informed the indicators of Bertin's ageing and the emphasis on his fingers.
 Jacques-Louis David also explored hyper-realism in his depictions of Cooper Penrose (1802) and Emmanuel Joseph Sieyès (1817).
 In the later painting, David shows tiny glints of light reflecting on the sitter's chair and painstakingly details "every wayward curl of [Sieyès'] closely cropped auburn hair."

 The Greek meander pattern at the foot of the wall is unusually close to the picture plane confining the sitter.
 The wall is painted in gold, adding to the sense of a monumental portrait of a modern icon.
 The details of Bertin's face are highly symmetrical.
 His eyes are heavily lidded, circled by oppositely positioned twists of his white collar, the winds of his hair, eyebrows and eyelids.
 His mouth turns downwards at the left and upwards to the right.
-This dual expression is intended to show his duality and complex personality: he is a hard-nosed businessman, and a patron of the arts.
+This dual expression is intended to show his duality and complex personality: he is a hard-nosed businessman and a patron of the arts.
 The reflection of a window can be seen in the rim of Bertin's chair.
 It is barely discernible, but adds spatial depth.
 The Portrait of Pope Leo X (c.
 1519) by Raphael, a source for the Bertin portrait, also features a window reflection of the pommel on the pope's chair.